Partnership – Key to the Mission and Vision of our School

 Partnership with Stakeholders

-Fairfield Methodist School (Secondary) is an autonomous, government-aided mission school with 122 years of rich history.
-Throughout our history, Fairfield Methodist School (Secondary) has actively engaged and grown from its synergistic partnerships with the Methodist Church, the Board of Management (BOM), the Alumni Association and the Partners-in-Education (Parents).
+Fairfield Methodist School (Secondary) is an autonomous, government-aided mission school with a rich history.
+She has actively engaged and grown from its synergistic partnerships with the Methodist Church, the Board of Management (BOM), the Alumni Association and the Partners-in-Education (Parents).
 Our partners and stakeholders’ continual and firm support have been critical in building our strong school culture and tradition, and in bringing the school to where it is today.

 Partnership with the Methodist Church, the Board of Management and the Alumni